dellow/Web-Framework/README.md

 A Grunt powered HTML Framework utilising SASS and RequireJS.

 ## Install
-After cloning the repository simply run from your command line:
+After cloning the repository simply run `bash ./clean` from your command line.

-	bash ./clean
 This will remove the Git wrapper and replace with a fresh Git initialisation and remove any un-necessary files/directories.

 ## Styleguide
 There is a basic CSS styleguide in `media/styleguide.html`.